aminAghayani/ocsilostor/README.md

 # ocsilostor
-This is oscilostor, one part of my oscilostor
+This is oscilostor, one part of my thesis project

 Oscilostor is a great portable system with a cross-patform desktop application to measure voltage and current signals and generate real-time graphs and find resistance, capacitance, and inductance values.
 The whole package together is a cheap option for educational purposes.

-Both hardware and software side of this project was by me.
+Both hardware and software sides of this project was by me.

 Altium designer board design, micro controller code, and Qt/C++ application codes are available above.